Binocular vision: Prevalence of stereopsis

 Stereopsis has been found in many vertebrates including mammals such as horses, birds such as falcons and owls, reptiles, amphibia including toads and fish.
 It has also been found in invertebrates including cephalopods like the cuttlefish, crustaceans, spiders, and insects such as mantis.
 Stomatopods even have stereopsis with just one eye.

 Interocular distance

 Interocular distance, also known as pupillary or interpupillary distance, is the distance between the eyes.
 This separation determines the range of distances over which an animal can perceive depth.

 Applications

 Applications for binocular vision are aids for binocular vision, aimed at making, recording, and viewing stereo images.

 The binocular microscope and binoculars can magnify images.
 By increasing the distance between the front lenses of the binoculars and decreasing the distance of the front lenses of the microscope, the perceived depth is in proportion to the magnification.
 In the course of history, various types of stereoscopes have been developed with which specially prepared stereo recordings (stereograms) can be viewed in 3D, both at home and in the cinema.
-The most recent development is the VR glasses.
+A development which most recently gained popularity are Virtual Reality (VR) glasses - which however have already a long history - with one of the pioneering developments being Ivan Sutherland's Sword of Damocles.